Lucianoottor/space_invaders/README.md

 ### Installing

-First, download the directory named space_invades_exec.
+First, download the folder named game.
-Then, extract the files.
-Open the executable file named Space Invaders
+Then open it with your python compiler.

-Then, the game should open.
+Run the main.py file and it should start.

 ### How to play